uikit/uikit-site/docs/pages/grid.md

 To create the grid container, add the `uk-grid` attribute to a `<div>` element.
 Add child `<div>` elements to create the cells.
 By default, all grid cells are stacked.
 To place them side by side, add one of the classes from the [Width component](width.md).
 Using `.uk-child-width-expand` will automatically apply equal width to items, regardless of how many there are.

-**Note** There's no need to add a `.uk-grid` class, as it will be added via JavaScript.
+**Note** There's no need to add a `.uk-grid` class as it will be added via JavaScript.
 However, if UIkit's JavaScript is [deferred](https://developer.mozilla.org/docs/Web/HTML/Element/script#attr-defer), the class should be added to prevent stacking while loading.

 ```html
 <div uk-grid>